benrodenhaeuser/benrodenhaeuser.github.io/content/_posts/2017-12-18-a-bunch-of-sets.md

 ## 03. Operations on Sets

-The `SetMap` class discussed in the [previous entry](http://localhost:4000/2017/12/19/modeling-sets/) essentially serves as a wrapper around our hash table.
+The `SetMap` class discussed in the [previous entry][7] essentially serves as a wrapper around our hash table.
 We have also implemented a mechanism for specifying what constitutes a valid score for a given type of set.
 And we have provided our three target classes that inherit from `SetMap`.
 The basics of our model are thus in place.

 What remains to be implemented is all the interesting operations on sets!
 The remaining part of the interface will, however, not interact with the internally used hash table directly, but only through the interface developed so far.

 For the purpose of implementing those additional operations, we open a new module `SetLike`, which we include in `SetMap`.
 Since our target classes `ClassicalSet`, `FuzzySet` and `MultiSet` inherit from `SetMap`, they will also be able to access the functionality provided by `SetLike`.

 ### Division of Labor
-{:.no_toc}
+{:.no\_toc}

 The division of labor we adopt here takes a cue from the place the `Enumerable` module occupies in Ruby's design. `Enumerable` provides a number of useful methods for working with collections to any class that chooses to include it.
 In doing so, `Enumerable` assumes that the class implements an `each` method, which forms the basis for all the methods `Enumerable` defines.
 Beyond this, however, `Enumerable` does not (need to) know anything about the class using it.
 Here, we do something very similar: